LtGhostcod/LtGhostcod/README.md

-- 👋 Hi, I’m @LtGhostcod
+- 👋 Hi, I’m Akshat Verma
 - 👀 I’m interested in software development
 - 🌱 I’m currently learning data structres in java
 - 💞️ I’m looking to collaborate on my vision in domain of java
-- 📫 How to reach me akshatverma8126@gmail.com
+- 📫 How to reach me akshatvermaagra2002@gmail.com

 <!---
 LtGhostcod/LtGhostcod is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.